felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

    - vivid in color, which makes it quite eye-catching.
    - wide enough to hide the sentences below what I am reading, which ensures I am not reading "in diagonal".

+## Identify elements of an enumeration

+I noticed that some authors like to create enumerations in prose instead of in a list form.
+In order to help my future note-taking self, I use my pen to circle where each element of an enumeration begins in a paragraph.
+It makes the information much easier to parse later on.

+{{< figure src="/img/enumeration.jpg" position="center" caption="" >}}

+## Use margins to write ideas

+If reading a certain paragraph triggers a lightbulb in your mind or makes you pause and wonder about a specific question, I recommend that you write that thought in the margins next to the paragraph that inspired it.
+That way, when writing your notes, you will also be able to record your own good ideas.

+Don't let a good idea go to waste!

+{{< figure src="/img/good-margin-notes.jpg" position="center" caption="" >}}

+Note: To me, this type of margin note is subtly different from [the type of margin notes I discussed previously](#attempt-1-margin-notes), because it consists of new ideas, instead of being an attempt to summarize a paragraph.
+A paragraph summary should live in your notebook, where you will read it later to cement your learning.

 ## Write the source of your knowledge nuggets